postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/creating-pull-requests.md

 * **Approved once** - You need at least one approval to merge the pull request.
 * **Approved by a collection editor** - You need the approval of a user who has [Editor access for the collection](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) to merge the pull request.

-To set merge checks for pull requests on a specific collection:
+To set merge checks for pull requests on a specific collection, do the following:

 1. Hover over the collection in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to its name.